 The flood fringe is the remainder of the floodplain lying outside of the floodway.
 This area is generally covered by shallow, slow moving flood waters.
-Development is normally allowed in the flood fringe provided that residential buildings are placed on fill so that the lowest floor, including the basement, is above the flood protection elevation.
-In communities that have not delineated separate floodway and flood fringe areas on their zoning map, a permit applicant will likely be asked to provide certain engineering information before they could build a structure in the floodplain.
-An engineer/surveyor will have to evaluate the proposed building site and furnish local officials with the necessary data to determine the property's flood protection elevation and whether the proposed structure is in the floodway.
-Professional services and special construction methods can be a substantial expense so a person should always check with the local zoning official before they buy property in a floodplain.
+Development is normally allowed in the flood fringe provided that residential buildings are placed so that the lowest floor, including the basement, is above the flood protection elevation.
+In areas where the floodplain maps do not delineate the floodway and flood fringe, a permit applicant will likely be asked to provide certain engineering information to verify the flood protection elevation of the site , and that it is outside of the floodway before they could build a structure in the floodplain.

 The flood protection elevation refers to an elevation 1 foot above the 100-year flood plus any stage increase due to the designation of flood fringe areas.
+Some communities may designate a higher flood protection elevation to further reduce risk.
 The elevation of the lowest floor of a dwelling must be at or above the flood protection elevation.
 Local regulations will also require the top of the access road elevations to be within 2 feet of the flood protection elevation.